Your Party (UK): Membership launch dispute

-On 18 September, Sultana and her team sent out a formal membership invitation by email to those who had expressed interest in the new party, and saw more than 22,000 sign up, which raised an estimated £500,000.
+Membership opened in September.
+Mark Serwotka, the former General Secretary of the Public and Commercial Services Union, and the former Labour MP Claudia Webbe stated that they had joined the party.
+On 18 September 2025, Sultana and her team sent out a formal membership invitation by email to those who had expressed interest in the new party, and saw more than 22,000 sign up, which raised an estimated £500,000.
 Sultana announced the membership launch on her social media and attributed rumours about it being fake to "right-wing bad faith actors".
-On her account on X, Sultana posted a new sign-up URL for a membership portal on a different domain to the party's main website.
+On her account on the social media site X, Sultana posted a new sign-up URL for a membership portal on a different domain to the party's main website.

 Within hours, the other five members of the Independent Alliance released a joint statement that urged supporters to ignore the "unauthorised email" and cancel any direct debits, and declared that legal advice was being taken.
 The statement was posted by Corbyn on X and circulated by email.
 Another statement posted on the official Your Party X account stated that the data controller had reported the matter to the Information Commissioner's Office.
+In January, the Information Commissioner’s Office concluded that its involvement was not required, and advised the party to consider going to the police if it wished to determine whether “serious criminal activity” occurred.
+The party did not refer itself to the police.

 In her counter-statement on X, Sultana said that she had acted "in line with the roadmap set out to members" and "to safeguard the grassroots involvement" after having been "sidelined by the MPs named in [the] statement", adding that Your Party was being run as a "sexist boys' club" due to a lack of gender balance on the party's Working Group.
-She also alleged that Corbyn's former chief of staff Karie Murphy had been handed "sole financial control", and informed that membership fees were received by the company MOU Operations Ltd, in which Corbyn and his team had no direct involvement.
+She also alleged that Corbyn's former chief of staff Karie Murphy had been handed "sole financial control", and informed that membership fees were received by the company MoU Operations Ltd, in which Corbyn and his team had no direct involvement.
 Sultana urged Corbyn to meet with her to discuss the dispute and to make all agreements public.
 At the annual conference of the Peace and Justice Project on 20 September, Corbyn defended Murphy, saying he was "appalled" when people attacked her.